Q: Can I use my fall arrest harness as a rescue harness?

 Q: What is the difference between a fall arrest harness and a rescue harness?

 More and more we are witnessing an evolution within the rescue world of an alignment with OSHA and ANSI fall protection standards.
 Most notably are the harnesses that are being manufactured for rescue.
-D2000 Safety recommends that any harness that you purchase should be a full body harness that has a dorsal “D” ring, a sternal “D” ring, a waist “D” ring and positioning hip “D” rings.

 Q: Can the front, sternal “D” ring of a rescue harness by used for fall protection?

 A: Yes.
-In compliance to ANSI 359 and OSHA fall protection criteria, the sternal “D” may be used as a fall arrest connection point providing that the user does not free fall any further than two feet, and the impact force does not exceed 900 lbs.
+In compliance to ANSI 359 and OSHA fall protection criteria, the sternal D-ring may be used as a fall arrest connection point providing that the user does not free fall any further than two feet, and the impact force does not exceed 900 lbs.
 In essence, OSHA is treating vertical rescue and/or rope access as a work positioning event.
 When considering work positioning, the user must be using a primary rope connection that is always loaded (mainlines and rappel lines).
 In addition to primary rope, a secondary rope system (belay line) must be used that limits the fall to less than two feet in the event of a primary rope system failure.

 Q: What are the differences between classes of harnesses as stated in NFPA 1983?